-Students requesting transfer credit must do so within a year of matriculation, or they will be charged a transfer fee; those who earn course credit in other institutions after their first year will be charged a transfer fee.
+Students requesting transfer credit must do so within a year of matriculation or they will be charged a fee.

 Required Materials

 Any requests for transfer credit must be accompanied by an official transcript, course description, syllabus, and evidence of learning accomplished.
 It is expected that any course for which a student is requesting transfer credit will have covered 75% of the equivalent course offered at the BAC, provided the student earned the minimum grade required (C or better for all courses except the required Math and Physics courses, which require a B or better).
 For courses with a visual component, learning outcomes must be demonstrated through visual examples of work, preferably in portfolio form.